-How: Support of SoCA volunteers and approval from GSHPA – Every adult volunteer has a background check and is recommended to complete membership with Girl Scouts in the Heart of Pennsylvania.
+How: Support of SoCA volunteers and approval from GSHPA – Every adult volunteer has a background check and it is recommended that they become members of Girl Scouts in the Heart of Pennsylvania.

-- Confirmation e-mail will be sent out to campers after receiving registration and deposit.
+- Confirmation e-mail will be sent out to campers after registration is complete and deposit is paid.

-- Campers may be placed on a waiting list if there is not room in her requested program.
-Camper will be notified if she is on the waiting list.
+- Campers may be placed on a waiting list if there is not room in their requested program.
+Campers will be notified if they are on the waiting list.